The Better Angels Society: Better Angels Lavine Fellowship

+Amy Margerum Berg Education Fund

+Amy Margerum Berg served as president of The Better Angels Society from 2016-2023.
+To honor Amy, the Board of Directors of The Better Angels Society appointed her President Emerita and created the Amy Margerum Berg Education Fund.
+With $1 million already raised, the Fund will support the expansion of The Better Angels Society's programs and partnerships to engage students with our shared history and the process of making documentary films to tell the stories of our past that are meaningful to them.
+As they do so, they will gain valuable research, communications, and civics skills.

 Next Generation Angels Awards

 Alongside the Library of Congress Lavine/Ken Burns Prize for film, The Better Angels Society launched the Next Generation Angels Awards as a youth component to the larger prize, recognizing six individual documentary filmmakers in the junior and senior high school divisions, in partnership with National History Day.
 The winner of the Senior division receive the Anne Harrington Award, named for a late longtime friend and colleague of Ken Burns.
-All winners were brought to Washington D.C. to attend film screenings, an awards ceremony and tours of archives at such facilities as the American Film Institute and the Library of Congress.

-Educational Outreach

-In 2017, philanthropist David Rubenstein, through The Better Angels Society, pledged to support the launch of UNUM, a digital platform where users can access clips from across Burns's films, explore themes that run through American history, and relate them to issues of the present.
-The Better Angels Society also helped support the development of the Ken Burns Classroom on PBS Learning Media, which launched in 2019.

-Georgetown University Events

-In 2019, The Better Angels Society launched a partnership with Georgetown University, which began with events featuring Ken Burns and Lynn Novick previewing her film series “College Behind Bars.”
-Georgetown and The Better Angels Society hosted another event in 2020 featuring Burns in a conversation around immigration.
+All winners receive mentorship with Ken Burns and Library of Congress Lavine/Ken Burns Prize for Film finalists.

+Latest Generation Film Contest

+In May 2024, The Lincoln Presidential Foundation announced it has received a major grant from The Better Angels Society through the Amy Margerum Berg Education Fund.
+This support enabled the relaunch and expansion of the previously Illinois-based “No Malice Youth Film Contest” into the “Latest Generation Film Contest.”
+The contest engaged teens and young adults throughout the Midwest in documentary filmmaking.
+Inspired by Abraham Lincoln’s question to an Indianapolis crowd during his inaugural journey—"Shall the Union and shall the liberties of this country be preserved to the latest generation?"—the contest encourages young filmmakers aged 14-22 to create documentary films that explore history.
+This year’s theme, “On This Land,” invites participants to produce short films (5-8 minutes) rooted in the geography around them to foster a deeper understanding of the events, figures, and movements that have shaped their local area and beyond.

-Trademark Dispute
+Trademark dispute

 In 2019, the United States District Court for the Southern District of New York ruled in favor of The Better Angels Society on its trademark infringement claims against New York-based nonprofit Institute for American Values, which launched its own Better Angels initiative after the 2016 presidential election as a grassroots effort to “reunify Red and Blue America.”
+The organization is now called Braver Angels.
 The case was noted for demonstrating that the need to defend trademark rights extends to charitable nonprofits, so that donors know which organization they are supporting.

-Films Supported
+Films supported

+Films which have been supported by the society include;